MV Dreamward: Service history

-In 2004 the ownership of the Norwegian Dream was transferred to NCL's parent company Star Cruises, in preparation for possible sale or transfer to the Star Cruises fleet.
+In 2004 the ownership of Norwegian Dream was transferred to NCL's parent company Star Cruises, in preparation for possible sale or transfer to the Star Cruises fleet.
 On 10 December 2007, the cruise ship was involved in a further collision with a barge while leaving the port of Montevideo, Uruguay.
 The collision caused some damage above the waterline that did not appear to be serious.
 The collision caused several cars and five containers to fall off the barge, which closed the port for some time.